microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 #### VM Extension Handler commands

-- **Install command**: This operation will install the eBPF runtime and eBPF programs, and will NOT create a `.status` file, since the VM Agent will subsequently call the Handler with the `Enable` command.
-The install command is actually implemented by the `Install-eBPF-Handler` function, which will install the eBPF runtime and eBPF programs, if not already installed, or update them, if already installed..
+- **Install command**: This operation will install the eBPF runtime and eBPF programs, and is actually implemented by the `Install-eBPF-Handler` function.
+Specifically, it will install the eBPF runtime and eBPF programs, if not already installed, or update them, if already installed.
 If for any reason eBPF is installed in a different location from the default, it will maintain the same location, and will update the eBPF runtime and eBPF programs in that location.

     - Return codes - 0: success, Non-0: failure.
     - Writes status file: **No**.